weikaih04/SpatialReasoning_train/README.md

 </p>

-# ThinkMorph: Emergent Properties in Multimodal Interleaved Chain-of-Thought Reasoning
+# Emergent Properties in Multimodal Interleaved Chain-of-Thought Reasoning

 🌟  This is the official repository for the paper "[ThinkMorph: Emergent Properties in Multimodal Interleaved Chain-of-Thought Reasoning]()", which contains the training and inference code for ThinkMorph.